-Since 2004, we’ve helped nearly one million underinsured people with chronic and rare conditions pay for their out-of-pocket costs and access life-saving medications.
+Since 2004, we’ve helped more than one million underinsured people with chronic and rare conditions pay for their out-of-pocket costs and access life-saving medications.

 But our research has shown that co-pay assistance sometimes isn’t enough; many patients lack reliable transportation to get to appointments or live hundreds of miles from their medical specialists.

 It’s not just our patients: in 2017, 5.8 million Americans delayed medical care because they did not have transportation.

 By the numbers: getting to and from treatment is expensive